microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/Modern Analytics Academy/README.md

 ## Hands-on provisioned Environments

 Want to go hands-on with a fully provisioned environment?
 Check out our Modern Analytics Academy lab environments hosted by Spektra Systems, available for a limited time.
+The environments are only available to United States based partners.

 * Sign-up link: [https://bit.ly/3COKiz1](https://bit.ly/3COKiz1w)
 * Activation code: ACTIVATE1365